 Ideally, a manager or executive will have already told you what your budget is.
 If not, it’s worth asking so you don’t accidentally order something that costs three times as much as your accounting department is expecting.

-If you don’t get guidance or you’re responsible for setting the budget, use this table as a starting point:
+If you don’t get guidance or are responsible for setting the budget yourself, use this table as a starting point:

 You can also reach out to local restaurants and see what they'd charge to feed a specific amount of people.
 Even if you don’t end up using them, it may help you better understand what your overall group lunch budget should be.

-Not all lunches are designed equally when it comes to cost - but having a predetermined budget in place for the recurring meetings or office events will keep you from overspending and underlivering.
+Not all lunches are designed equally when it comes to cost, but having a predetermined budget in place for recurring meetings or office events will keep you from overspending and underlivering.

-This step is mostly up to you and is where your decision can be highly impacted.
+This step is mostly up to you.
 The service you choose will determine how much time you spend coordinating and the types of food available.

 Keep these questions in mind when making your final decision:

-As you navigate ordering processes for the office, you'll learn which services deliver on time, which can handle the volume, and which are worth the investment.
+As you navigate the process of ordering food for large groups, you'll learn which services deliver on time, which can handle the volume, and which are worth the investment.
 Start with what makes sense for your situation, but don't be afraid to switch if something isn't working.

 If you’re working with a professional catering service or a restaurant that accepts individual orders, you may be able to send a single email or submit one form with orders from everyone, saving you a ton of time and hassle.
-But not every restaurant can accommodate this.
+However, since not every restaurant can accommodate this, it is important to figure out how the restaurant or delivery service you are using handles orders.

-The main thing to know is that you should order as early as you can and be prepared for push back from the restaurant.
+The most important thing when it comes to ordering for large groups is ensuring you order as early as you can.
+You should also be prepared for push back from the restaurant.
 If they’re slammed on a particular day or out of an ingredient, they might have a tough time meeting expectations.
 The longer you’ve been ordering lunch for large groups, the better you’ll be at knowing what to prepare for.

 Remember that you’ll need to set out the food before anyone starts eating, so if the delivery is scheduled for 12:00, don’t tell people that lunch is at noon.
 Give yourself at least a few minutes to get everything set up (or, if they provide this service, to let the restaurant’s delivery crew get it ready).